Get a property report and suburb profile for any property in Mornington

 Mornington demographics

-Mornington, located on the Mornington Peninsula in Victoria, is a picturesque suburb known for its stunning beaches, vibrant community, and relaxed coastal lifestyle.
-With a population of 25,759, Mornington offers a blend of natural beauty and modern amenities, making it a desirable location for families, retirees, and professionals seeking a peaceful yet connected environment.
-The median age of 50 reflects a mature community, with many residents enjoying the suburb's tranquil atmosphere and scenic surroundings.
+Mornington, located on the Mornington Peninsula in Victoria, is a picturesque suburb known for its stunning beaches, vibrant arts scene, and relaxed coastal lifestyle.
+With a population of 25,759, Mornington offers a blend of natural beauty and modern amenities, making it a desirable location for families, retirees, and professionals seeking a peaceful yet connected community.
+The median age of 50 reflects a mature population, with many residents enjoying the suburb's tranquil environment and proximity to both the coast and Melbourne's city center.

 Housing in Mornington is characterized by a high rate of home ownership, with 43.7% of properties owned outright and 33.9% owned with a mortgage.
-This stability is appealing to families and retirees who value long-term investment in their homes.
-The suburb's family-friendly environment is evident in its household composition, with 37.1% of families being couples with children and 45.3% being couples without children.
-The presence of one-parent families, making up 16.4% of the community, adds to the suburb's diverse family dynamics.
+This stability is complemented by a rental market that accounts for 22.5% of properties, catering to those seeking flexibility or a temporary seaside retreat.
+The suburb's family-friendly atmosphere is evident in its household composition, with 37.1% of families being couples with children and 45.3% being couples without children, highlighting its appeal to both growing families and empty nesters.

 Mornington infrastructure, key developments and investment opportunities